-Expand small business training and opportunities to local entrepreneurs through LISC and other partners
+• Expand small business training and opportunities to local entrepreneurs through LISC and other partners

 Promoting small local businesses is a key initiative shared across Dudley Municipal Center project, the Roxbury Strategic Master Plan, and the Whittier Neighborhood Transformation Plan.
 Small retail businesses will be created along Tremont Street with the revitalization of P3, Whittier, and the Crescent Parcel.
 In addition, small business training opportunities will be provided by LISC through its MetroEdge program and other partners for those in at-home or beginning stage business creation.
-An incubator space will be established at [location TBD] based upon JP Brewery in Boston's Jamaica Plain neighborhood and other successful incubator models.
+An incubator space will be established to accommodate training and networking events for these homegrown enterprises and to house shared administrative/supportive infrastructure and services.
+Exploration of the potential to connect with and complement other newly developed initiatives is ongoing.
+These planned developments include several of Northeastern's community benefits obligations and the Roxbury Innovation Center in Dudley Square.

-• Establish public art in Dudley Square and near Whittier
+• Expand public art in Dudley Square and near Whittier